umami-hep/umami/docs/development.md

 ## Development

+If you wan to get started with umami you can pick an issue and work on it, well suited are the issues labeled with `good-first-issue` which can be found [here](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/issues?scope=all&state=opened&label_name[]=good-first-issue).
+Please tell us if you are working on an issue and create already in the beginning a merge request marked as `Draft`.
+This helps us to see who is working at what.

 ### Test suite

 Umami's development uses unit tests to ensure it is working.
 The unit tests are located in [`umami/tests`](https://gitlab.cern.ch/atlas-flavor-tagging-tools/algorithms/umami/-/tree/master/umami/tests).